Calling Test

 Your purpose is not "be a teacher" or "start a business" or "go into ministry."
 Those are expressions of purpose — not purpose itself.

-If you want to understand the difference between purpose and calling, read What Is a Calling?.
-They are related but not identical.
+If you want the distinction between purpose and calling, read What Is a Calling? — they are related but not identical.

 Purpose Is Not a Destination